michellejm/C4SR_Tutorials/CartoMapBoxQGIS.md

 # When to use Carto versus Mapbox versus QGIS

+The purpose of this tutorial is to give a general overview of tools and techniques we will be using throughout the course.
+While this tutorial is technologically very light, it presents a series of questions and discussion that you want to address before embarking on a new project.

-By the end of this tutorial you will be able to:
+**By the end of this tutorial you will be able to:**

 1. Identify which mapping platform(s) you will use in your final project.
 2. Articulate the purpose and goal of your final project.